 Experience Maple Sugaring Month in New Hampshire

 While we all might all be ready to trade in our snow boots for flip-flops, this month is home to one of our favorite events that celebrates the sweetest times of the year.
-Hosted by the New Hampshire Maple Producers Association, Maple Sugaring Month runs from March 7 through March 29, 2020 spanning four weeks of maple fun.
+Hosted by the New Hampshire Maple Producers Association, Maple Sugaring Month runs through the month of March, spanning four weeks of maple fun.
 You will be able to meet the maple producers, see how maple sugaring works, enjoy free samples of fresh syrup, taste maple candy and so much more.
 Here is a roundup of maple syrup-related events taking place in the coming weeks.

 Charmingfare Farm’s Maple Express: In Candia, Charmingfare Farm offers a 20-minute draft horse-driven wagon ride deep into the sugar bush to visit an authentic sugar shack.
 There, a professional sugar maker will teach kids and adults everything they need to know about tapping maple and all the equipment involved in sugar-making.
 The end of the trip includes a buttery silver dollar pancake topped with freshly made syrup.